-522 - PERSONAL AND BUSINESS LAW Semester 1 Credit
+522-PERSONAL AND BUSINESS LAW

-Description: This course is designed to help students learn about the law and how it is involved in their daily lives.
-This course will emphasize the sources of today's laws, and how it affects their lives as minors, employees, consumers, and citizens.
+Description: This course is designed to help students learn about law and how it is involved in their daily lives.
+This course will emphasize the sources of today's laws and how it affects their lives as minors, employees, consumers and citizens.